 - Transaction assurance in E-commerce — Principles and framework

-- ISO/FDIS 32122 [En desarrollo]Transaction assurance in E-commerce — Guidelines for offering online dispute resolution services
+- ISO/FDIS 32122 [En desarrollo]Transaction assurance in E-commerce — Guidance for offering online dispute resolution services

 - Publicados 2 Normas | En desarrollo 3 Proyectos